 Like its predecessor, the Pixel 7 Pro packs a 6.7-inch OLED display with slight waterfall edges.
-It’s still the largest screen you’ll find on a Pixel device and expansive enough to rival flagships from any other manufacturer.
+It’s still among the largest screens you’ll find on a Pixel device and expansive enough to rival flagships from any other manufacturer.
 Google’s new flagship tops out at 1,500 nits, almost double the peak of the previous model.
 The vibrant display is made of Corning’s Gorilla Glass Victus (not Plus — that’s Samsung-exclusive) and should withstand plenty of wear and tear.

 Behind the stunning display lies a solid supporting cast.
 All versions of the Pixel 7 Pro pack 12GB of RAM, which you can pair with 128, 256, or 512GB (in selected regions only) of fixed storage.
 The battery gets a very slight trim, dipping from 5,003mAh to an even 5,000, and the 23W peak charging setup is unchanged from generation to generation.
 You can get the fastest wireless recharge times from Google’s second-gen Pixel Stand at 23W.

 The Tensor G2 is perhaps the most important change to a Pixel 7 Pro that doesn't fall far from the design tree that took root with the Pixel 6 series.